varbhat/torpar/README.md

 `torpar` is TUI and intuitive to understand .

-`torpar` also shows every navigation keys at each TUI views so that thou can use `torpar` very easily.
+`torpar` also shows every navigation keys at each TUI views so that you can use `torpar` very easily.

 ## License
 [GPL-v3](LICENSE)